Native American Facts For Kids was written for young people learning about the Apalachees for school or home-schooling reports.

 The Apalachees are original residents of northwestern Florida.

 But their descendants do not live in that location anymore.
-The Apalachees were nearly destroyed by war in the early 1700's, and most
+The Apalachees were devastated by colonial attacks

-of the survivors fled to Alabama and Louisiana, where the remaining Apalachee people are living today.
+ed to Alabama and Louisiana, where the remaining

 How is the Apalachee Indian nation organized?